Berlinale: U-turn on AfD politicians' invitation causes stir – DW – 02/15/2024

 In early February, more than 200 film professionals from all over the world signed an open letter expressing their outrage at the invitation of right-wing extremist politicians to the festival's opening gala.

-The invitation was an example of the "hostile and hypocritical environment," which art and culture face in Berlin and Germany, read the letter.
+The invitation was an example of the "hostile and hypocritical environment" that art and culture face in Berlin and Germany, the letter said.

-Initially, Berlinale managing director Mariette Rissenbeek reacted via a statement on the Berlinale's Instagram account defending the decision to invite the politicians, stating that they had essentially been invited as part of a standard invitation to 100 Berlin state parliamentarians from various political parties.
+Initially, Berlinale managing director Mariette Rissenbeek reacted via a statement on the Berlinale's Instagram account, in which she defended the decision to invite the politicians, stating that they had essentially been invited as part of a standard invitation to 100 Berlin state parliamentarians from various political parties.
 The decision was backed by Germany's federal commissioner for culture, the Green politician Claudia Roth.

-Yet late last week, the festival's organizers made a U-turn, posting another statement on their Instagram account saying the five invited AfD politicians had been disinvited.
+Yet late last week, the festival's organizers made a U-turn, posting another statement on their Instagram account saying that the five invited AfD politicians were no longer on the guest list.

 Berlinale: A political past